Yash7071/RAZORPAY_CLONE/README.md

-#Razorpay Clone
-This is a Razorpay clone using only HTML & CSS
+This is a Razorpay clone using only HTML & Tailwind CSS